letyrobueno/paradime-challenge/README.md

 ## Introduction
 Explore my project for the _dbt™ data modeling challenge - Movie Edition_, Hosted by [Paradime](https://www.paradime.io/)!
-This project dives into the analysis and visualization of Movie and TV data!
+This project dives into the analysis and visualization of Movie data!

 ## Data Sources and Data Lineage